kanish818/Super-Brain/README.md

 🐛 Troubleshooting

-Command not found → Activate your Python venv or reinstall Node deps.
+Command not found → Activate the Python venv or reinstall Node deps.

-Missing env values → Copy .env.example to .env and fill only the needed keys.
+Missing env values → Copy .env.example → .env and fill only what you need.

 Slow queries → Reduce topk, simplify embeddings, or prune large files.

-High memory → Process in batches; ensure indexes are on disk rather than RAM.
+High memory → Process in batches; ensure indexes are on disk (not RAM-only).

-🗺️ Roadmap (suggested)

-Pluggable UI for interactive exploration

-Additional connectors (cloud docs/DBs) via adapter pattern

-Reranking and multi-vector retrieval

-On-disk caches for repeat questions and offline mode

 🔏 License

 Add your license (e.g., MIT/Apache-2.0) in LICENSE.
 If none is provided, all rights are reserved by default.